Rakshitha-16/Rakshitha-16/README.md

 # 💫 About Me:
-I'm currently looking for opportunities to endorse my skills and building impactful projects to drive engagement
+I'm currently looking for opportunities to endorse my skills in building impactful projects to drive engagement

 ## 🌐 Socials: